 The sinking of the ship was caused by a combination of factors.
 The ship was top-heavy.
 The king wanted hundreds of carved decorative statues and additional guns on the ship.
-Moreover, the naval architect died during the construction of the ship.
+On top of that, the naval architect died during the construction of the ship.
 Even though they knew the ship was top-heavy, no one dared to go into discussions with the king.
 The ship was built by Dutch and there appeared to be a difference between the Swedish and Dutch feet.

-In 1987 the construction of the museum starts.
-The current museum is built around the ship!
+In 1987 the construction of the museum started.
+The current museum was built around the ship!
 Three years later the maritime museum opened.

 The museum shows how they lifted the Vasa.
 Furtheron, you discover many facts of the research that was done around the Vasa.
 Thanks to the cold and brackish water of the Baltic Sea the Vasa is well preserved.
 The Vasa is therefore unique in the world.
 98% of what you see in Vasamuseet is authentic!